Banksia serrata: Taxonomy

 Banksia serrata was first collected at Botany Bay on 29 April 1770, by Sir Joseph Banks and Daniel Solander, naturalists on the British vessel HMS Endeavour during Lieutenant (later Captain) James Cook's first voyage to the Pacific Ocean.
+Solander coined the (unpublished) binomial name Leucadendrum serratifolium, with Leucadendron serratum also appearing under the finished drawing in Banks' Florilegium.
 The first formal description of the species was not published until April 1782, when Carolus Linnaeus the Younger described the first four Banksia species in his Supplementum Plantarum, commenting that it was the showiest species in the genus.
 As the first named species of the genus, Banksia serrata is considered the type species.
 Banksia serrata has the common names of old man banksia, saw banksia, saw-toothed banksia and saw-leaved banksia.
 It is also known as red honeysuckle and red banksia from the colour of its timber.
 The Cadigal people who lived in the Sydney region prior to the arrival of Europeans, called the plant wiriyagan.

 German botanist Joseph Gaertner described Banksia conchifera in 1788 in the first volume of his work De Fructibus et Seminibus Plantarum.
 Alex George noted this description was taken from Linnaeus' original and was hence a nomen illegitimum (illegitimate name).
 Joseph Knight described Banksia mitis and Banksia serræfolia in his 1809 On the cultivation of the plants belonging to the natural order of Proteeae, both later determined to be B. serrata and hence superfluous.
 In 1830, John Lindley wrote of a plant in cultivation in England with short wavy leaves in Edwards's Botanical Register, giving it the name Banksia undulata "wavy-leaved banksia" but conceding it may have been a variety of B. serrata.

 Under Brown's taxonomic arrangement, B. serrata was placed in subgenus Banksia verae, the "true banksias", because the inflorescence is a typical Banksia flower spike.
 Banksia verae was renamed Eubanksia by Stephan Endlicher in 1847, and demoted to sectional rank by Carl Meissner in his 1856 classification.
 Meissner further divided Eubanksia into four series, placing B. serrata in series Quercinae on the basis of its toothed leaves.
 When George Bentham published his 1870 arrangement in Flora Australiensis, he discarded Meissner's series, replacing them with four sections.
 B. serrata was placed in Orthostylis, a somewhat heterogeneous section containing 18 species.

 In 1891, Otto Kuntze, in his Revisio Generum Plantarum, rejected the generic name Banksia L.f., on the grounds that the name Banksia had previously been published in 1776 as Banksia J.R.Forst & G.Forst, referring to the genus now known as Pimelea.
 Kuntze proposed Sirmuellera as an alternative, referring to this species as Sirmuellera serrata.
 For the same reason, James Britten transferred the species to the genus Isostylis as Isostylis serrata in 1905.
 These applications of the principle of priority were largely ignored, and Banksia L.f. was formally conserved and Sirmuellera rejected in 1940.